mmukul/DevOpsTrainingCourse/README.md

 ## DevOps Online Instructor-Led Training

-### About Trainer
-18 years of total professional experience with IC, Architect, Consultant role and a freelance trainer as well as assist in Interview preparation, consult and Architect on projects in DevOps, DevSecOps, IaC,  Application Security and Container / Kubernetes Security.

 ### Program Overview
 This DevOps Program will provide you with in-depth knowledge of various DevOps tools including Git, Jenkins, Docker, Ansible and designed in a way to help you gain knowledge through best practices in CICD (Continuous Integration & Continuous Deployment) and finally, Continuous Monitoring of software throughout its development life cycle.

-### Training Experience
-1. Delivered B2B DevOps training for freshers/Induction batch
-2. Delivered B2C DevSecOps training to lateral batch

 ### Pre-requisites
 Learners should have a technical background with an understanding of Linux fundamentals